Improving Neural Optimal Transport via Displacement Interpolation

 \subsection{Displacement Interpolation Optimal Transport Model}

-In this subsection, we introduce our model, called Displacement Interpolation Optimal Transport Model (DIOTM).
+In this subsection, we introduce our model, called \textit{Displacement Interpolation Optimal Transport Model (DIOTM)}.
 The goal of our model is to learn the optimal transport map between the source distribution $\mu$ and the target distribution $\nu$.
 DIOTM is trained by utilizing the displacement interpolation $\rho_{t}^{\star}$ (Eq. \ref{eq:displacement_def}) between these two distributions.
+In DIOTM, the forward and backward transport maps $\overrightarrow{T}, \overleftarrow{T}$ are trained to match all intermediate distributions.
+As a result, each transport map is not directly trained to generate the boundary distributions $\mu$ and $\nu$, but instead exploits the matching of intermediate distributions.
+This approach enables our model to achieve a more stable estimation of the optimal transport map.

-By leveraging the optimal intermediate dynamics connecting two distributions, our model achieves a stable estimation of the optimal transport map. \paragraph{Paramterization of the DI Dual Problem} Our DIOTM learns the static optimal transport map between $\mu$ and $\nu$ by exploiting the displacement interpolation (DI) $\rho_{t}^{\star}$, which is the solution of the dynamic optimal transport problem \citep{villani}.
+\paragraph{Parametrization of the DI Dual Problem} Our DIOTM learns the static optimal transport map between $\mu$ and $\nu$ by exploiting the displacement interpolation (DI) $\rho_{t}^{\star}$, which is the solution of the dynamic optimal transport problem \citep{villani}.
 However, there are some challenges when using DI to learn the static transport map.
 While our goal is to learn the optimal transport maps between $\mu$ and $\nu$, the max-min dual formulation of the DI dual problem (Eq. \ref{eq:barycenter_maxmin}) applies to each specific time $t \in (0,1)$.
 In other words, the intermediate transport maps $\overrightarrow{T}_{t}, \overleftarrow{T}_{t}$ and the potential $V_t$ are defined separately for each $t$.
 Therefore, \textbf{we represent these interpolant generators $\overrightarrow{T}_{t}, \overleftarrow{T}_{t}$ through the boundary generators $\overrightarrow{T}, \overleftarrow{T}$ by incorporating the optimality condition of DI (Eq. \ref{eq:displacement_def})}.
 Specifically, we parametrize the interpolant generators $\overrightarrow{T}_t$ and $\overleftarrow{T}_t$ as follows: